 In light of this oversight, here are a few quick tips to help you prepare your marketing for the storm and keep your business on track.

 Who’s going to handle your marketing during the evacuation?
 The storm?
 The return?
 These questions all need to be answered as part of a solid marketing prep plan.
 Know who has responsibility for answering questions, making posts, and establishing solid communication with your customers as part of your hurricane business plan.
 Additionally, plan for who will be the backup, based on potential communication problems these events can have.

 A lot of businesses automate their social media these days.
 And if you know you will be shut down, scheduling those posts, along with their reminders is a great way to keep open communication with your customers.
 Schedule social media communication, and other digital marketing content, ahead of time so you can focus on the other pieces of prepping your business.

 3. Establish Your Return Plan

 Keeping your customers informed is vital, especially for your return to business.
 Evacuations can cost a lot of money, so you need people to know that you are back, what services you are offering, and any limitations you may be dealing with.
 People will probably be looking for places to eat, home repair services, or even just places to be away from their homes.
 Make sure you’ve established a plan for notifying everyone about your return to business before you hunker down or leave to ensure people can find you and your services in their time of need.

 An Expert Team That Has Your Back

 Do you need a team to help you with your marketing?
-No matter what happens, from the day-to-day marketing to supporting your business during a potential hurricane, our team helps you focus on the parts of your business you’re best at.
+No matter what happens, from the day-to-day marketing to support your business during a potential hurricane, our team helps you focus on the parts of your business you’re best at.
 With a team of experts like ours in your corner, you can’t lose.
-So contact us today.
+So contact Stingray Branding today.
 We’d love to help you!